Getting Started with FlockSDK

 2. Identify the customer

-3. Render the referral widget
+3. Show the referral placement

 Example